MultiChoice: Composition

 BetKing, a sports, gaming technology and entertainment company is a product of SV Gaming Limited.

 Current projects and partnerships

-Multichoice launched a streaming service called Showmax in 2015, which was subsequently enhanced for OTT services.
+MultiChoice launched a streaming service called Showmax in 2015, which was subsequently enhanced for OTT services.
 On 19 September 2018, they announced that they would be launching a streaming version of DStv in 2019.

-On 29 May 2018, MultiChoice South Africa and the University of Pretoria jointly announced that Multichoice would sponsor a Research Chair in Machine Learning at the University of Pretoria.
+On 29 May 2018, MultiChoice South Africa and the University of Pretoria jointly announced that MultiChoice would sponsor a Research Chair in Machine Learning at the University of Pretoria.
 The intention is to foster the development of skills in Artificial Intelligence and Machine Learning technology in South Africa.
 The sponsorship included bursaries for students in their final year and Honours projects through to Masters and PhD degrees in the fields of Engineering, Data Science or Computer Science.

+On 15 January 2024, MultiChoice Group announced a partnership with Comcast to offer a standalone Premier League streaming plan on its Showmax platform, aiming to expand its offerings in Africa amidst competition from global streaming services.

 Controversies

 Ownership after JSE listing

 The Independent Communications Authority of South Africa (ICASA) is the regulatory body for both telecommunications and broadcasting sectors.
 In February 2019, ICASA was dealing with a complaint, brought by non-profit organisation Khulisa Social Solutions (KSS), that the act of listing the MultiChoice Group is a breach of its broadcasting licence.

 KSS claimed that the listing of MultiChoice Group on the JSE constituted a transfer of its individual broadcasting service licence from Naspers to the management and board of Multichoice, which required written permission from ICASA under the Electronic Communications Act.
 MultiChoice Group's answering affidavit stated that Multichoice had always been the licence holder, not Naspers and after the listing that situation would continue.
 The complaint had not been resolved prior to the listing of MultiChoice Group on the JSE.